-The map-coloring problem is represented as a
+The map-coloring problem represented as

-constraint graph.
-CSP can be viewed as a standard
+a constraint graph.
+CSP can be viewed as a

-search problemas follows:
+standard search problem as follows:

-- > Initial state: the empty assignment {}, in which all variables are unassigned. - Successor function: a value can be assigned to any unassigned variable if it does not conflict with previously assigned variables. - > Goal test: the current assignment is complete. - > Path cost: a constant cost (E.g.,1) for every step.
+- > Initial state : the empty assignment { }, in which all variables are unassigned. - Successor function: a value can be assigned to any unassigned variable, provided that it does not conflict with previously assigned variables. - > Goal test: the current assignment is complete. - > Path cost: a constant cost(E.g.,1) for every step.